 Specimens have been assigned to this species from Kivu Province in eastern Democratic Republic of Congo, western Rwanda, northwestern Burundi, southwestern Uganda (Bwindi and Kibale Forests), and southwestern Tanzania (Mbisi Forest and Mount Rungwe).
 Its altitudinal range is unclear, but it at least occurs between 1,460 and 2,800 m asl.
 Its distributional limits are still unclear, so the map should be considered approximate.

 Habitat and Ecology

-It is a leaf-litter species that lives in closed tropical forest, savannah and forest remnants (farm-bush).
+It is an adaptable leaf-litter species species, living in closed tropical forest, forest edges, savannah, and agricultural areas outside forest.
 It breeds by direct development, and is not dependent on water.